Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: Introduction

-To address the challenge of proximity report through RF channels by using active RF components, recent advances in ambient backscatter communication (BC) open an alternative promising route, which allows ultra-low-power RF transmissions by modulating existing RF signals without the need of energy-intensive local oscillators and power amplifiers in the IoT devices~\cite{liu2013ambient,van2018survey, jiang2023survey}.
+To address the challenge of reporting proximity information through RF channels without active RF components, recent advances in ambient backscatter communication (BC) provide an alternative that allows ultra-low-power RF transmissions by modulating existing RF signals without requiring energy-intensive local oscillators and power amplifiers on IoT devices~\cite{liu2013ambient,van2018survey, jiang2023survey}.
 In this regard, communications schemes integrating VLC with BC in hybrid VLC/RF networks have been explored in~\cite{varshney2018vlbc,varshney2023tunnellifi,varshney2024lifibc,xie2024vlc,xie2024light}.
 Among these works, Giustiniano~\textit{et al.} introduced a system named BackVLC that employs LED bulbs for both illumination and data transmission~\cite{varshney2018vlbc}, enabling battery-free IoT tags to communicate using visible light and RF backscatter signals.
 Similarly, Mir~\textit{et al.} proposed TunnelLiFi~\cite{varshney2023tunnellifi}, an IoT node that bridges visible light and radio spectrum using a tunnel diode oscillator for low-power conversion, enabling the relaying of LiFi signals to other IoT devices.
 They also developed PassiveLiFi~\cite{varshney2024lifibc}, a system integrating VLC with RF backscatter communications, which uses a chirp spread spectrum VLC transmitter to improve the communication range and efficiency.
 Xie~\textit{et al.} explored LiBD~\cite{xie2024vlc}, a backscatter device (BD) that uses visible light for both control and power purposes in BC over sub-6~GHz bands.
-They also designed a thin film BD fabricated through inkjet printing and additive manufacturing on flexible substrates~\cite{xie2024light}, converting light-carrying data into RF signals and performing under different lighting conditions.
-Koskinen~\textit{et al.} developed Li2BC~\cite{koskinen2025li2bc}, a BD that integrates functionalities of VLC receiving and processing, as well as backscatter modulation, leveraging a low-power microcontroller.
+They also designed a thin-film BD fabricated through inkjet printing and additive manufacturing on flexible substrates~\cite{xie2024light}, which converts light-carrying data into RF signals and operates under different lighting conditions.
+Koskinen~\textit{et al.} developed Li2BC~\cite{koskinen2025li2bc}, a BD that integrates VLC reception and processing with backscatter modulation using a low-power microcontroller.